-ICANN Domain Validation Requirements
+Domain Validation Requirements

-ICANN, the organization that oversees domain name registrations for most top-level domains, requires validation of your registrant email address whenever a new domain is registered or your registrant email address or name is changed.
-Failure to validate your registrant email address results in suspension of the domain name after 15 days of non-compliance.
+Domain registries and organizations that oversee domain name registrations require validation of your registrant email address whenever a new domain is registered or your registrant email address or name is changed.
+This validation helps ensure the accuracy of contact information in the domain registration database and protects domain owners from unauthorized changes.

-How ICANN validation emails work
+How domain validation emails work

 What the verification email looks like